 In recent years, the landslide’s harm has been more incremental than the initial destruction in 1956 that tore up a community clubhouse and 130 area homes.
 City officials said the land moves sometimes horizontally, sometimes vertically.
 Sometimes inches, sometimes feet.

-Officials said it moves at a pace of roughly eight feet, in a southwesterly direction, per year.
-Over the last 15 years, sections of land have moved anywhere from 100 to 225 feet horizontally and dropped eight to 18 feet vertically.
+Officials said it moves at a pace of roughly 8 feet, in a southwesterly direction, per year.
+Over the last 15 years, sections of land have moved from 100 to 225 feet horizontally and dropped 8 to 18 feet vertically.

-The most noticeable damage is dealt to Palos Verdes Drive South — the road that winds along the coastal cliffs — warping it into a crooked, hilly mess with dips that make your stomach jump.
-The city has to send a crew once a month to fill cracks, maintenance that costs roughly $1 million per year.
+The most noticeable damage is to Palos Verdes Drive South — the road that winds along the coastal cliffs — warping it into a crooked, hilly mess with dips that make your stomach jump.
+The city has to send maintenance crews once a month to fill cracks, which costs roughly $1 million each year.

-Times staff writer Jack Flemming contributed to this story.
+Times staff writers Jack Fleming and Rong-Gong Lin II contributed to this report.